Cloud-Innovation-Partners/cloudtdms/docs/installation.md

 your `configuration` such as failure status and running processes etc.

-Airflow uses port 8080 for its webserver component and it is an essential component for troubleshooting and monitoring the running processes and tasks. `CloudTDMS` as a part of its installation exposes 8080 port by starting webserver.
-Incase you are using this tool in private environment access to port `8080` must be restricted by filtering the incoming IPs using firewall setting etc.
+Airflow uses port 8080 for its webserver component and it is an essential component for troubleshooting and monitoring the running processes and tasks. `CloudTDMS` as a part of its installation does not start the airflow webserver service directly as it will expose 8080 port on the machine.
+In case you want to access airflow webserver UI, access to port `8080` must be restricted by filtering the inbound connections to your machine using firewall setting and port mapping.

+Depending on your type of installation, use following commands to run the webserver

+#### Installation Script
+Installation script creates a service entry for airflow-webserver but it does not start it by default.
+To start the airflow webserver you can use below command

+    $ sudo service airflow-webserver start

+To stop the webserver use following command

+    $ sudo service airflow-scheduler stop

+#### Docker Image
+If you are using docker then you can start the webserver by following commands

+    $ docker run -it <IMAGE_NAME> webserver

+To stop the container use `docker stop <container_id>` command

+#### Manual Installation
+If you have manually installed `CloudTDMS` than you can simple run following command to start the webserver

+    $ airflow webserver

 #### Things To Do If Your Data or Profiling Reports are Not Generated

 In such case you can follow few steps to identify the problem.

 1. check your `configuration` file for syntax errors.
-This can be done by running your `configuration` file via a `validator` script provided inside the project directory.
+This can be done by running your `configuration` file via a `validator` script provided under `validate` folder inside the project directory. place your configuration file inside the validate folder and run `validate.sh` with `configuration` file as argument

+   > **Note :** You must place your configuration file inside `validate` directory before running the validate.sh

        $ ./validate.sh my_configuration.py